 A MMR is a measles, mumps and rubella combination shot.
 (2) MMR vaccines are required or a combination of titers and vaccines.

 Where is the Immunization Office located?Toggle More Info

 The Immunization office is centrally located in the Student Health Services modular adjacent to Parking Garage 2.
 Room 101A.

 We are open from 8:15am - 4:45pm, Monday thru Thursday, and 9:00am - 4:45pm on Fridays. (summer hours differ)

 Should I send my immunization records with my application or directly to Student Health Services?Toggle More Info

 IMPORTANT - DO NOT SEND with your application.
-Once you have been accepted and receive a university id number please mail, fax, email, or bring your immunization records directly to the immunization office.
+Once you have been accepted and receive a university id number please upload your documents to your Student Health Servics portal.